Forricide/still-feel-alive/Chapter 9.md

 She disappears in a burst of flame; Newter flings himself halfway across the street, forcing the woman to retreat once again.

 It takes her a moment to force herself to focus, remember her initial objective.
-Gregor has already left her behind, she moves uncertainly towards Sarah - Faultine - who's started to use her power on odd terrain appearing out of thin air.
+Gregor has already left her behind, and she moves uncertainly towards Sarah - Faultine - who's started to use her power on odd terrain appearing out of thin air.
 A dilapidated water tower cracks in half, basin teetering then careering towards the ground, barrelling through thousands of tiny gashes in the air.

 Then they're gone, and Newter is standing behind where they'd been, shaking water off of himself and looking around the street.